zhannamatuzak/porada-de/README.md

 ![Responsice Mockup](documentation/responsive-mockup.png)

-The site can be accessed by this [link](https://zhannamatuzak.github.io/porada-de/index.html)
+This site can be accessed by this [link.](https://zhannamatuzak.github.io/porada-de/index.html)

 ## User Flow